spachava753/sp_zola_blog/content/first-rust-experience.md

 once more, which was much less confusing than when I read the first time.
 Due personal circumstances, I didn't follow up and just ended my second foray right there.

 It wasn't until recently that I made my third foray into Rust.
 This time, I wanted to commit and implement some kind of project to actually learn the language.
 I was inspired by the constant stream of blog or reddit posts that reported a multi-fold increase in performance, the reliability of deployed services written Rust, as well as a number of highprofile projects written in Rust (one example is [firecracker](https://github.com/firecracker-microvm/firecracker).
 The first thing I did, was go through the Rust book...again.
-This time around, I finished in about a day, as I was able to grok most of the concepts easily by drawing on previous experiences.
+This time around, I finished it in about a day, as I was able to grok most of the concepts easily by drawing on previous experiences.
 The next thing I did was read a number of blog posts and Rust books.
 While doing so, I was searching for a viable project to start.
 I wanted something non-trivial, something that takes more than an evening, or a couple of "getting started" tutorials.
-Finally, I settled on a port of a project that requires high performance and reliability.
+Finally, I settled on a port of a project that required high performance and reliability.

 # The Project

-Some content here